Yoga / Celebrity / Famous / Money / Career / Teacher

 2. Change your name to something Eastern sounding.
 Joanna Westby?
 You sound Western.
 Change it to something Sanskrit.
 Doesn’t matter what.
 A buddy of mine changed his name to something that means “heap.”
 You know, like pile of shit.
 But no one knows!
 Or cares.
 It just sounds cool.
 But Joanna Westby?
 No one’s paying $500/hour for a private with you.
 That shit don’t fly.
 So what do you change it to?
 Just google “sanskrit” words and choose something pretty.
 But first!
 Read on…

 3. Go to India.
 Duh.
 Doesn’t matter what you do there, go to the beach, whatever.
 Just make sure to get some photos of yourself doing yoga in Mysore, or someplace that looks like Mysore, and post those on your new Facebook Page.
-Find a guru, or just anyone who looks like a guru, stare in her or his face until you have a spiritual moment, then talk about that on facebook in hushed, humble, broken tones.
+Find a guru, or just anyone who looks like a guru, stare in her or his face until you have a spiritual moment, then talk about that on facebook, instagram and snapchat in hushed, humble, broken tones while walking down a sidewalk in Mysore or someplace that looks like Mysore.
 Now, you’re ready to change your name to something-or-other that is inspired by that guru, even if they’re just an ordinary layman you wilfully mistook for a guru.

 4. Are you hot?
 If so, congratulations.
 If not, that’s okay, just accentuate your lack of hotness.
 If you’re an aging middle-aged guy, for example, just wear awkward tight yoga shorts and let your paunch bulge beneath your prAna.
 Be proud of yourself, whatever you look like, and it’ll work out.
 Wear scarves.